 The hospital deals with a shortage of staff and the state of the hospital buildings and medical equipment is deplorable.
-The hospital counts 160 beds on six different wards, including surgery, paediatrics (44 beds) and obstetrics.
+The hospital counts 300 employees and 110 beds on six different wards, including surgery, paediatrics and obstetrics.
 Furthermore, there is an outpatient department, an emergency ward, an X-ray room and a small laboratory.
 There is an extensive Family Medicine department, which takes care of the mother-child care, preventive and health education is supplied.
 In the West Gonja District there are eight Health Centers in the surrounding communities, in which work no doctors.

 The WGH was founded by a local farm (Workers’Brigad) to serve as a clinic for their employees.
 The Catholic Church took over the administration in 1954.
 Currently the hospital is lead by the Sisters of Mary Immaculate (SMI), who took over from the SSpS congregation in June 1999.

 Read more: Organisation